A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The SHOP marketplaces were originally open to businesses with up to 50 employees, but that was scheduled to change in 2016, with availability being extended to groups with up to 100 employees.
 However, the PACE Act, which was signed into law in October 2015, kept the definition of "small group" at 50 or fewer employees.

 But there are four states that changed their laws to match the original intent of the ACA.
-So small group health plans in Vermont, New York, Colorado, and California are available to businesses with up to 100 employees (Colorado is switching to the 50-employee threshold in 20264).
-All four of those states run their own exchange platforms; they do not use HealthCare.gov (but in most of them, the enrollment process is completed directly through insurers, rather than using the exchange platform).
+Small group health plans in Vermont, New York, Colorado, and California are available to businesses with up to 100 employees, although Colorado is switching to the 50-employee threshold in 2026.21 All four of those states run their own exchange platforms; they do not use HealthCare.gov (except for California, the enrollment process is completed directly through insurers, rather than using the exchange platform).

 When can small businesses enroll in health coverage?

 Although small businesses in most states now enroll directly through insurers (which is what most small businesses did all along), nothing has changed about eligibility for coverage.
-A small employer can purchase a small group health plan at any time throughout the year — unlike individual health insurance, which is only available during open enrollment or following a qualifying event.
+A small employer can purchase a small group health plan at any time throughout the year — unlike individual health insurance, which is only available during open enrollment or during a special enrollment period (generally linked to a qualifying life event).

 Although a small employer can purchase a group plan at any point, employees can only enroll or make changes to their coverage during their employer's annual open enrollment period (dates vary by employer), a special enrollment period triggered by a qualifying life event, or when they're initially eligible (when the employer first purchases coverage, or when the employee first meets the group's coverage eligibility requirements, which may include a waiting period of up to three months of employment).
 This is the same process that has long applied to employer-sponsored coverage.